getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 ### Proguard Images

-Proguard images refer to `mapping.txt` files generated when proguard obfuscates function names.
+Proguard images refer to `mapping.txt` files generated when Proguard obfuscates function names.
 The Java SDK integrations assign this file a unique identifier, which has to be included in the list of images.